 Traumatic brain injury cases are complex and there is no way to overstate the importance of the outcome to the victims.
 There is no substitute for experience with the subtleties involved in identifying the extent of the injury and the resulting damages.
 It takes experience to anticipate the many ways that the defendants are likely to react to the claim.

-Dallas personal injury attorney Aaron Herbert has 14 years of experience in this field, with 50 trial verdicts to his credit.
+Personal injury attorney Aaron Herbert has 14 years of experience in this field, with 50 trial verdicts to his credit.
 Many more cases have been successfully settled before the time and expense of a trial.
 He is a Board Certified Personal Injury Trial Specialist, a member of the Million Dollar Advocates Forum.

 If you need advice on a TBI case in the Dallas-Ft.
 Worth and surrounding areas, or anywhere in Texas, call the Law Offices of Aaron Herbert today.